-- E. Rules for students in gym or media center after eating lunch: - 1.
-Students should remain in the gym or media center until dismissed to return to class. - 2.
-Students should follow all media center rules while in the media center after lunch. - 3.
-Students who are not playing in the gym should sit on the bleachers or go to the media center. - 4.
-Students playing in the gym should do so carefully because of the large number of students in the gym. - 5.
-No half court shots allowed. - 6.
-Students should take turns and share equipment responsibly while in the gym. - 7.
+- 6. Students should take turns and share equipment responsibly while in the gym. - 7.
 Students must follow all supervisor instructions. - 8.
 Students should stop immediately when dismissed and help staff in putting away balls and equipment. - 9.
 Do not kick the ball in the gym. - 10.
 Students must get permission from the supervisor to leave the gym or media center before dismissal. - 11.
-Students must go to class at once when dismissed. - F. Rules for students in hallways - 1.
+Students must go to class at once when dismissed. - 12.
+Students should not leave the gym by the doors by the concession stand at the end of the 10-minute recreation period. - F. Rules for students in hallways - 1.
 Students should walk carefully and safely through the hallways (stay to the right when possible). - 2.
 Students should keep noise to a minimum in hallways especially during classes. - 3.
 Students should not stand in high traffic areas. - 4.
 Students should report to staff any suspicious, dangerous, bullying or disruptive behavior. - 5.
 Students should report to staff any adults or strangers in hallways without a visitor's badge. - G. Possible outcomes for misbehavior in school areas: - Verbal reprimand - Redirection - Loss of privileges - Referral to the office